-Where a CMSM or DSSAB exceeds the Child Care Administration Maximum Allowable Expenditure (five per cent of total 2022 General allocations less funding for Other Allocations (except for Small Water Works) and including Base Funding for Licensed Home Child Care); CMSMs and DSSABs may use the One-Time Transitional Grant Funding to support administration expenditures above the 5% threshold, as well as flexibility from EarlyON administration funding where available.
-Otherwise, any additional expenditure must be funded with 100 per cent municipal contributions.
-If the additional spending over and above the maximum allowable expenditure is not funded with 100 per cent municipal contributions, the ministry will recover the overspent funds equal to the amount of overspending on administration above the maximum allowable expenditure.
+Where a CMSM or DSSAB exceeds the Child Care Administration Maximum Allowable Expenditure (five per cent of total 2023 General allocations less funding for Other Allocations (except for Small Water Works) and including Base Funding for Licensed Home Child Care); CMSMs and DSSABs may use the One-Time Transitional Grant Funding to support administration expenditures above the 5% threshold, as well as flexibility from EarlyON administration funding where available.
+Otherwise, any additional expenditure must be funded with 100 per cent CMSM or DSSAB contributions.
+If the additional spending over and above the maximum allowable expenditure is not funded with 100 per cent CMSM or DSSAB contributions, the ministry will recover the overspent funds equal to the amount of overspending on administration above the maximum allowable expenditure.